LeaderPortfolio

 Joined Accel Partners

-Breyer began his career at Accel Partners, a venture capital firm.
+Breyer began his career at Accel Partners as a venture capitalist.

 Philanthropic Impact